RobAntcliff/Matte_Group_Proj/README.md

 4. If a file contains delays, they will be reported.

 ##### Merging Clinical Pathways written in PML
+1. From DDI folder, run "python3 merge.py pmlfiles/filename1.pml pmlfiles/filename2.pml".
+Try using "drugs.pml" and "branch.pml" as most others have intentional errors for testing.
+2. Resulting file goes is saved pmlfiles folder with name of both ie "filename1filename2merge.pml"
+3. Can be pmlchecked using main app to make sure result is valid.
+Simply run load pml and choose to use your own file, then paste in the path of the new merged file.

 ##### PML-TX Save PML to File
 1. Upon loading a file, a backup is saved to the New_Pathways folder in the Matte_Group_Proj folder.
 2. This is simply for testing until the merge feature has been completed.